Welcome to today's edition of the Rush 24-7 podcast.

 That's what we're going to do.

-Obama wants a photo op, it's what we're going to do.
+It's what we're going to do.

 And the answer is yes.

-President Barack Obama's attorney general, Eric Holder, is quote, beginning to feel a creeping sense of personal remorse.
+President Barack Obama's Attorney General, Eric Holder, is, quote, beginning to feel a creeping sense of personal remorse.

-The feelings of remorse began for Holder after he read an article in the Washington Post Monday at his kitchen table about how the Justice Department, which he'd heads, investigated Fox News reporter James Rosen.
+The feelings of remorse began for Holder after he read an article in the Washington Post Monday at his kitchen table about how the Justice Department, which he heads, investigated Fox News reporter James Rosen.

 At least this is the story unnamed aides are telling the Daily Beast, which is an Obama sycophant publication.